yeoman/yeoman/readme.md

 ## Platform Support

-Yeoman 1.0 will support OS X and will attempt to support Linux as well.
+Yeoman 1.0 will support OS X and Linux.
 We will be aiming to bring in support for Windows in a future version of the project.

 ## Contribute

+We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :) At this time we are primarily focusing on improving the user-experience and stability of Yeoman for our first release.
+Please keep this in mind if submitting feature requests, which we're happy to consider for future versions.

 ### Repos